 Early detection of employees experiencing mental health issues is accomplished by having managers routinely talk to individuals to provide guidance and advice.
 If a manager comes to believe that an individual requires mental health care assistance, the manager will contact the department in charge of mental health care, which will immediately take appropriate action.
 In addition, as part of the stress-check system we have implemented, we have employees engage in stress checks and we conduct group analyses to raise their stress self-awareness.
 Our efforts to thoroughly look after workers’ mental health also include consultations and health advice from industrial physicians and cooperation with outside institutions specializing in mental health care.

 Workplace Environment Improvement Activities

-To make better workplace environments, we are systematically taking steps to improve conditions with regard to summer heat, winter cold, dust, and noise; eliminate work that requires excessive physical exertion or taxing body positions; and add break areas and other features (e.g. adding or renovating break areas and on-site restrooms) that make environments more liveable.
-Measures to deal with summer heat have been a particular focus, and the installation of air conditioning and ventilation equipment is proceeding as planned.
+To make better workplace environments, we are systematically taking steps to improve conditions with regard to summer heat, winter cold, dust, and noise; eliminate work that requires excessive physical exertion or taxing body positions; and add break areas and other features (e.g. adding or renovating break areas and on-site restrooms) that make environments more livable.
+Concerning summer heat in particular, we are moving forward with installation of air conditioning and ventilation equipment in places where it is needed.